Guido27/auto-cysts-segmentation/README.md

 # Info
 In this branch a sequence of segmentation model and cyst classifier is implemented in order to train the two models together.
-Based on multi-scale-training branch at f3a06f4 commit.
 Patch extraction is perfomed using unfold method in order to gain performances and keep gradient calculations correct, without interruptions.

-Caranet (no multi-scale) in sequence with classifier.
+Caranet (no multi-scale) in sequence with Res2Net classifier.
-Images are resized by a 0.75 factor.
+Images and masks are resized by a 0.75 factor.
+Other classifier are available.

+---

+**Specificity of this branch**: all patches extracted from each image are passed to classifier.
+Each patch has **4** channels (RGB + Segmentation Prediction Channel) in order to make the classifier aware of segmentation model prediction during classification of patches.
+During training a patch is labelled as positive if the corresponding patch in ground truth segmentation contains at least 200 pixels set to 1.

+**Best configuration achieved with**:
+- Focal Loss.
+Alpha = 0.1, Gamma = 2.0
+- Patch size = 128
+- Res2Net(pretrained) as classifier